OpeyemiJagunmolu/Analysis-Scenerio/README.md

 # Analysis-Scenerio
-The Microsoft Power Bi was used in carrying out this task.
-An office supply data set in Microsoft Excel was used.
-DAX was used to carry out calculations and reports were created for analysis to ascertain the company's performance.
+The Microsoft Power Bi was used in carrying out this Project.
+An office supply dataset in Microsoft Excel was imported, loaded, cleaned and transformed.
+DAX was used to calculate the gross sales, revenue, discount, profit, profit margin, etc.
+A new column was created as calendar and a model was established.
+Reports were created for analysis to ascertain the company's performance and the profit margin was 11.41%.
 [Analysis Scenerio Presentation.pptx](https://github.com/OpeyemiJagunmolu/Analysis-Scenerio/files/10418527/Analysis.Scenerio.Presentation.pptx)
 [Assignment.pptx](https://github.com/OpeyemiJagunmolu/Analysis-Scenerio/files/10418528/Assignment.pptx)
 [Dataleum PowerBI Assignment.pdf](https://github.com/OpeyemiJagunmolu/Analysis-Scenerio/files/10418530/Dataleum.PowerBI.Assignment.pdf)